hlissner/.vim/README.md

 # Vim

-In the terminal, remotely--wherever GUI [emacs] isn't an option, vim is my lean, mean weapon of choice.
+In the terminal, remotely--wherever GUI emacs isn't an option, vim is my weapon of choice.

 Tailored for Neovim, but will still work in vanilla Vim.